The Case Against Flame Retardants in Furniture – Part One

 Which means the danger from toxic poisoning is even greater than this paper describes.

 BEIS recently issued a statement to a journalist claiming that there is no evidence the Furniture Regulations are not effective.
-This is a total lie, brazenly made in the face of BEIS's own published evidence - available from their website - that the current match test mainly fails in practice.
+This is a total lie, brazenly made in the face of BEIS's own published evidence - available on their own website - that the current match test mainly fails in practice.